-We tested this hypothesis by calculating the spectrum as a function of the wavenumber for various values of $\chi$ close to the fluid case $\chi_\F$.
+We tested this hypothesis by calculating the spectrum as a function of the wave number for various values of $\chi$ close to the fluid case $\chi_\F$.
 The result is illustrated in Fig.~\ref{fig:closetoFluid} in which the power spectrum is calculated numerically for a value of the parameter $\chi$ very close to $\chi_\F$, superimposed with the analytic solutions for the conformal and the fluid cases.
-It can be seen that the full spectrum somehow interpolates between both cases, following the fluid power law for large wavenumbers and the conformal power law for smaller wavenumbers.
-This suggests that the full spectrum contains both power law terms, the amplitude depending on $\chi-\chi_\F$ \JM{for \eqref{nC}}: as both power laws are positive, when $k$ decreases, the contribution due to $n_\textsc{s}^\F$ becomes smaller compared to that due to $n_\textsc{s}^\C$, so the latter finally dominates entirely for very small wavenumbers.
+It can be seen that the full spectrum somehow interpolates between both cases, following the fluid power law for large wave numbers and the conformal power law for smaller wave numbers.
+This suggests that the full spectrum contains both power law terms, the amplitude depending on $\chi-\chi_\F$ for \eqref{nC}: As both power laws are positive, when $k$ decreases, the contribution due to $n_\textsc{s}^\F$ becomes smaller compared to that due to $n_\textsc{s}^\C$, so the latter finally dominates entirely for very small wave numbers.